Himself and Herself - the two co-skippers of Ngahue IV...

-The charttable of Ngahue IV contains a great many certificates from the U.K., the Netherlands and Belgium attesting to his supposed sailing skills and even medical abilities at sea.
+The charttable of Ngahue IV contains a great many certificates from the U.K., the Netherlands and Belgium attesting to his supposed off-shore and ocean sailing skills and even medical abilities at sea.
 But as Himself will modestly explain, most were obtained simply by doing reasonably well at an exam.
-But after more than 30 years and multiple tens of thousands of miles sailed, he's still trying to find an answer to that critical question once asked by a Department of Transport Yachtmaster Examiner to the sailing instructor at the Solent School of Yachting (where Himself was one of the less distinguished pupils albeit highly appreciated for his polite and sociable attitude): "Can he sail?".
+But after more than 30 years and multiple tens of thousands of miles sailed, he's still trying to find an honest answer to that critical question once asked by a Department of Transport Yachtmaster Examiner to the sailing instructor at the Solent School of Yachting (where Himself was one of the less distinguished pupils, albeit highly appreciated for his friendly and sociable attitude): "Can he sail?".
 This question is best left unanswered...
-Mind you, it has been said that the various numbers of Ngahue and Himself occasionally put up a damn pretty good show of pretending to be able to sail well, for instance beating a French boat crewed by 6 sturdy mariners from a famous Brittany sailing institution "Les Glénans" arriving in Penzance first after a hard afternoon's sailing: Ngahue II (on that occasion) got there first thanks to one (not so young!) man and his pushbuttons versus a full crew of six young and strong crew in the other boat.
+Mind you, it has been said that the various numbers of Ngahue boats and Himself occasionally put up a damn pretty good show of pretending to be able to sail well, for instance beating a French boat crewed by 6 sturdy mariners from a famous Brittany sailing institution "Les Glénans" arriving in Penzance first after a hard afternoon's sailing: Ngahue II (on that occasion) got there first thanks to one (not so young!) man and his Hallberg-Rassy installed pushbuttons versus a full crew of six young and strong crew in the other boat.
 Proof, as if it were needed, that the Hallberg-Rassy push-button sailing concept doe indeed work just fine!!!
-On the opposite end of the scale, Him- and Herself pride themselves on coming last in most legs of their ARC trips, proving that Hallberg-Rassies 53 very definitely can be also sailed VERY slowly!
+On the opposite end of the scale, Him- and Herself pride themselves on coming last in most legs of their ARC trips, thus proving that their Hallberg-Rassy 53 very definitely can be also sailed VERY slowly!
 Oh, and a final point to note aboute Himself: he is vaguely "Disnoid", and very definitely a big fan of Donald Duck...

 There remains one matter to explain now: how did the Man Himself, who for years was an adept of single-handed